rafaeljusto/shelter/deploy/jenkins/README.md

 ============

 The tests were made using an Amazon EC2 ms1.small instance, with 24GB of disk.
-The disk space is an issue here, because the MongoDB test enviroment accumulates data really fast, so we should always erasing this temporary data (the best approach would change the tests to erase the database).
+The disk space is an issue here, because the integration tests accumulates MongoDB data really fast (the best approach would be changing the tests to erase the database).
+For now the integration tests job is erasing the databases via shell script.

-1. Go
+## Go

 ```
 wget http://go.googlecode.com/files/go1.2.1.linux-amd64.tar.gz